September 2025

 working with children young people and families lecture

-• The course provides an opportunity to cover a range of multi-disciplinary issues
+• The course provides an opportunity to cover a range of multi-disciplinary issues relating to the lives of children, young people and their families

 • The course is up to date, keeping pace with changes in society.